 Perspective is a property that enables 3-dimensional space on an element or a parent, whose child can have various 3D transformations applied on them.
-Transform values like translate3D, and rotate3D has the ability to move in the third coordinate: the z-axis.
+Transform values like translate3D, and rotate3D have the ability to move in the third coordinate: the z-axis.

 How does CSS Perspective work?

-To enable 3D space, CSS property perspective needs to be defined on the parent or if it's a child or single element child we can use function perspective().
+To enable 3D space, CSS property perspective needs to be defined on the parent, or if it's a child or single element child we can use function perspective().
 Child elements need to have any of the 3D values in the transform property.

 See what happens when we enable the CSS perspective on the below demo.
 You’ll see the difference between 2d and 3d space.
 Enable the checkbox to enable 3d space.
 A checkbox in the example window switches between 2d and perspective 3d space.

 The perspective CSS behaves differently based on what kind of element it's applied to.

 When applied on the parent it enables 3d space on the parent element only.
 The classic 3d cube example shown by David DeSandro gives a basic understanding of how to make a basic cube with six simple div elements or objects.

 We’ll use this basic cube to understand the main properties and their behavior of the 3d space.